MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-powershell.md

 ## Get started

 In the following examples, you create, update, link, and delete policies for service principals.
 Claims-mapping policies can only be assigned to service principal objects.
-If you are new to Entra Id, we recommend that you [learn about how to get an Entra Id tenant](~/external-id/customers/quickstart-tenant-setup.md) before you proceed with these examples.
+If you are new to Microsoft Entra ID, we recommend that you [learn about how to get an Microsoft Entra tenant](~/external-id/customers/quickstart-tenant-setup.md) before you proceed with these examples.
 When creating a claims-mapping policy, you can also emit a claim from a directory extension attribute in tokens.
 Use `ExtensionID` for the extension attribute instead of ID in the `ClaimsSchema` element.
 For more info on extension attributes, see [Using directory extension attributes](~/identity-platform/schema-extensions.md).

 > [!Note]